Vitiligo Diet – What Is It & How Does It Help Treat Vitiligo?

 Overcoming Nutritional Deficiencies

-Researchers have found that people with vitiligo often have a deficiency of vitamin B12 folatei XA water-soluble, naturally occurring form of vitamin B9 found in a variety of foods such as beans, peas, nuts, and dark-green leafy veggies.
+Researchers have found that people with vitiligo often have a deficiency of vitamin B12 folatei A water-soluble, naturally occurring form of vitamin B9 found in a variety of foods such as beans, peas, nuts, and dark-green leafy veggies.
 (3), and certain minerals such as zinc and copper (4), (5).
 You should get your vitamin levels checked regularly.
 If there is a deficit, speak to your doctor about taking supplements or overcoming the deficiencies through foods rich in those vitamins.

+If you want to know how to increase melanin production naturally, then it is best to consume foods rich in vitamins B12, C, D, E, amino acids, and antioxidants.
 Vitamin B12 is naturally found in soy milk, fish, shellfish, dairy products, and meat (6).
 If you have folate and zinc deficiency, include leafy green vegetables, fruits, peas, dried beans, legumes, and nuts in your daily diet (7) (8).

 A blogger shared her experience with vitiligo and how eating liver helped keep her vitamin B12 level in check.
 She said, “I have been incorporating beef, chicken and lamb liver into my diet every week.
 My B12 levels are awesome now (i).”